gaomy3832/invokecacti/README.md

 Make it easier to invoke CACTI.

-Now compatible with CACTI-6.5++ in McPAT-1.0.
+Now compatible with:

+- CACTI-P in McPAT-1.3.